zendeskgarden/chrome-extension/README.md

   - Includes tooltips with component IDs and their versions
 - In your console:
   - Table of Garden components found in your console
-  - Notification of whether Garden Chrome is found

 ### Installation Instructions